KaroGil/dat250-jpa-tutorial/report/dat250-expass4.md

 ### An explanation of how you inspected the database tables and what tables were created.
 For the latter, you may provide screenshots.

+### Questions:

+#### Explain the used database and how/when it runs.

+The database used in this experiment runs by using H2 relational database for testing purposes.
+It is initialized when the application starts or when JPA operations are initialized (persisting entities).

+#### Can you provide the SQL used to create the table Customer?

+´´´
+CREATE TABLE Customer (
+id BIGINT PRIMARY KEY AUTO_INCREMENT, name VARCHAR(255)
+);
+´´´

+#### Find a way to inspect the database tables being created and create a database schema in your report.
+Do the created tables correspond to your initial thoughts regarding the exercise?

 ### Any pending issues with this assignment that you did not manage to solve

 There aren´t any pending issues.